 Ways Diet Causes Acne

 2) The rich Western diet increases sex hormones causing precocious puberty (girls mature at 12 rather than 16 – boys mature earlier too).
 Earlier maturation of women is known to be associated with more severe acne.
-Excess male hormones (androgens) in men and women are well known to cause acne and increase production of sebum.
+Excess male hormones (androgens) in men and women are well known to cause acne and increase the production of sebum.

 3) Growth hormones adversely affect the sebaceous glands causing them to become easily plugged.
-Insulin-like growth hormone-1 (IGF-1) is known to be increased by dietary protein (meat, poultry, etc.), and especially by dairy products.
+Insulin-like growth hormone-1 is known to be increased by dietary protein (meat, poultry, etc.), and especially by dairy products.
 Research shows elevated IGF-1 levels are associated with more acne.

 Other factors that may play a lesser role are:

-4) Acne is promoted by lack of antioxidants and other plant-derived nutrients that keep the skin healthy.
+4) Acne is promoted by a lack of antioxidants and other plant-derived nutrients that keep the skin healthy.

 5) Poor circulation to the skin from a high-fat diet allows the skin to be more susceptible to acne.

 Multiple studies of people living on their traditional native diets – almost all of which are low fat-diets, based on starches, vegetables, and fruits – have found these people have little or no acne.
-When these healthy people learn the Western diet, acne becomes an epidemic – as do the other diseases of modern civilization (obesity, heart disease, diabetes, prostate and breast cancer).
+When these healthy people learn the Western diet, acne becomes an epidemic – as do the other diseases of modern civilization (obesity, heart disease, diabetes, prostate, and breast cancer).

-Whenever I eat something that I should not eat, I notice that I will get a pimple or two.
+Back to my story…Whenever I eat something that I should not eat, I notice that I will get a pimple or two within the next two weeks.
 When I wear a full face of makeup, I am 100% certain that my forehead will breakout.
-However, when I’m sticking to my skincare routine with my Farmhouse Organic products, eating more of what I should be eating, drinking enough water and taking my multivitamins/herbal supplements, I could possibly go a full day or two without even washing my face.
-I usually don’t, but the point is everything is better when I exercise patience, get the proper nutrition that I need and am gentle on my skin.
+However, when sticking to my skincare routine with my products, eating more of what I should be eating, drinking enough water, and nourishing my body with herbs, I could go a full day or two without even washing my face.
+I usually choose not to, but the point is everything is better when I exercise patience, get the proper nutrition, and being gentle on my skin.